 Unrestricted cash includes cash held by Treasury for governmentwide operations (Operating Cash) and all other unrestricted cash held by the federal agencies.
 Operating Cash represents balances from tax collections, other revenue, federal debt receipts, and other various receipts net of cash outflows for budget outlays and other payments.
 Treasury checks outstanding are netted against Operating Cash until they are cleared by the Federal Reserve System.
-Other unrestricted cash not included in Treasury's Operating Cash balance includes balances representing cash, cash equivalents, and other funds held by agencies, such as undeposited collections, deposits in transit, demand deposits, amounts held in trust, and imprest funds.
+Other unrestricted cash held by agencies, such as undeposited collections, deposits in transit, demand deposits, amounts held in trust, and imprest funds.
 Operating Cash held by the Treasury decreased by \$193.7 billion (a decrease of approximately 56 percent) in fiscal year 2017 due to Treasury's investment and borrowing decisions to manage the balance and timing of the Government's cash position.